Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 </div>

-<a href="javascript:ReverseDisplay('What values should I use for my grid spacing?')">What values should I use for my grid spacing?</a>
+<a id="grid spacing" href="javascript:ReverseDisplay('What values should I use for my grid spacing?')">What values should I use for my grid spacing?</a>

 <div id="What values should I use for my grid spacing?" style="display:none;">